 Consultations with a clinical program analyst will be provided during each session to assist with the required Quality Improvement project.
 This schedule will be posted in the classroom during each session.

-For assistance with hotel reservations, please contact Julie Downs in the Intermountain Travel Services Department.
+For assistance with hotel reservations, please contact Julie Downs at Christopherson Business Travel.
 Please mention that you are attending the ATP program.

 It is essential that you attend Session 1 prior to any of the other sessions as the framework and theory of quality improvement are laid out during Session 1.
 If you are unable to attend Session 1, we ask that you reschedule your participation to a future course.